Directed by Regis Kimble

 - Rule 34: "Was it a boy demon?" is a mildly popular target of this.

-- Rule of Drama: Given the length of the rifle, and the shortness of his arms, Jonathan would have had one heck of a tough time trying to shoot himself with it.
+- Given the length of the rifle, and the shortness of his arms, the only way Jonathan could have shot himself would've been by pulling the trigger with his toe.

 - Rule of Three: Giles tells Buffy that it's likely that she has been infected with an aspect of the demon.Buffy: Infect?
 Infect?

 - Saying Too Much: Or Thinking Too Much.